The situation is precisely this: most organizations treat Amazon RDS like a utility bill.

 RDS is a variable cost system.
 When unoptimized, you're running an expensive, inefficient operation.
 For contrast, when managed correctly, every dollar spent correlates directly to business value.
 This blog provides the framework to make that shift.

 The most significant lever for lowering RDS costs is the underlying processor architecture.
 Most legacy environments still run on x86-based instances (Intel or AMD) simply because that’s how it’s always been done.
-This results in a competence tax,you are paying a premium for older, less efficient processing power.
+This results in a competence tax: you pay a premium for older, less efficient processing power.

 Identify your databases with the highest CPU utilization first.
 Moving a production cluster to a Graviton-based instance is a structural improvement that lowers your cost basis permanently.
 It is a core step in any guide to reduce AWS cost.